LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

 [^14]: Most heaps tend to be min-heaps, and it's not uncommon for the use of `BinaryHeap` in Rust to need `std::cmp::Reverse` in order to get [min-heap behaviour][minheap].
 There's been some discussion on internals about this, such as [Why is std::collections::BinaryHeap a max-heap?][whymaxheap] and more recently [Specializing BinaryHeap to MaxHeap and MinHeap][maxtominheap] where @matklad laments:

 > I feel like our heap accumulated a bunch of problems (wrong default order, slow into-sorted, wrong into-iter, confusing naming, slow-perf due to being binary).

+[^15]: This sounds like it would be most useful when you've already put the work before, and is now time for a re-scan.
+In this scenario, you already know that there's probably some golden "offset" into the structure you care about.

+[^16]: 87.5% for us, thanks to having 8-byte sized pointers!

 [semsat]: https://en.wikipedia.org/wiki/Semantic_satiation
 [`crossbeam-utils`]: https://crates.io/crates/crossbeam-utils